dehydr8/elevation-of-privilege/README.md

 #### Imprint and privacy notices

-Links to imprint and privacy notices can be included into the client, if the environment variable
+Links to imprint and privacy notices can be included into the client, if the environment variables

 ```bash
 export REACT_APP_EOP_IMPRINT="https://example.tld/imprint/"